 The NCERT Solutions for Class 12 is essential to score good marks in Class 12 board examination.
 These solutions are curated by individual subject matter experts according to the latest CBSE guidelines.
 Further, the NCERT Solutions for Class 12 Physics Chapter 2 Electrostatic Potential and Capacitance provided here can be used by students to understand the concepts discussed in the chapter in detail.

 Download NCERT Solutions Class 12 Physics Chapter 2 PDF:-Download Here

 Class 12 Physics NCERT Solutions Electrostatic Potential and Capacitance Important Questions

-Q.1) 5 × 10-8 C and -3 x 10-8 C are the two charges located 16 cm apart from each other.
-At what point (s) between these two charges the electric potential zero?
+Q 2.1) Two charges 5 × 10-8 C and -3 x 10-8 C are located 16 cm apart from each other.
+At what point (s) on the line joining the two charges is the electric potential zero?
 Take the potential at infinity to be zero.

 q1 = 5 x 10-8 C

 q2 = -3 x 10-8 C

 The two charges are at a distance, d = 16cm = 0.16m from each other.

 Let us consider a point “P” over the line joining charges q1 and q2.